-Old movies, musicals, Gershwin's music… The United States fascinates as much as it intrigues.
-While it is now ubiquitous in the media and on social networks, allowing the whole world to become familiar with the culture of this country across the Atlantic, what it looked like during the 1950s to 1970s is much more hazy.
-This is precisely the period dedicated to the new exhibition at the Galerie Rouge in the 4th arrondissement, titled American Street Photography.
+Old movies, musicals, Gershwin's music… The United States fascinate as much as they intrigue.
+While they are now omnipresent in the media and on social networks, giving the entire world a glimpse of the culture of this country across the Atlantic, what it looked like during the 1950s to the 1970s is much more hazy.
+It’s exactly this period that the new exhibition at the Galerie Rouge in the 4th arrondissement is dedicated to, titled American Street Photography.

 Voir cette publication sur Instagram

-Take a close look at the showcased snapshots and get swept away into the streets of New York, Chicago, and even San Marcos.
-Dedicated entirely to street photography, this collective exhibition highlights several photographers: Louis Faurer, Jill Freedman, Dave Heath, Danny Lyon, Joseph Sterling, and Garry Winogrand.
-While each has a unique vision of photography and a distinctive way of capturing their surroundings, they all share a commitment to capturing the spirit of the American people.
+Take a close look at the showcased snapshots and let yourself be carried away into the streets of New York, Chicago, or even San Marcos.
+Totally dedicated to street photography, this collective exhibition features several photographers: Louis Faurer, Jill Freedman, Dave Heath, Danny Lyon, Joseph Sterling, and Garry Winogrand.
+While each of them has a unique vision of photography and a distinct way of capturing their surroundings, they all focus on portraying the spirit of the American people.

 Voir cette publication sur Instagram

-Being Witness to Great Social Movements Through Photography
+Being a Witness to Great Social Movements Through Photography

-These black and white photographs showcase portraits of anonymous Americans, representing American society from the 1950s to the 1970s.
-With cameras in hand, they present everyday life while also documenting significant movements and social upheavals.
-Through the lens of photography, the six artists have highlighted post-war America, alongside the feminist revolution and the emancipation of racial minorities.
-By basing their aesthetic on authenticity and spontaneity, they have managed to illustrate the paradoxes of American society.
-A striking photographic exhibition, to be discovered at Galerie Rouge.until March 15.
+These stunning black and white photographs showcase portraits of anonymous Americans, representing American society from the 1950s to the 1970s.
+With their cameras in hand, they capture everyday life while also documenting significant movements and social upheavals.
+Through the lens of photography, these six artists highlighted post-war America, as well as the feminist revolution and the emancipation of racial minorities.
+By grounding their aesthetics in authenticity and spontaneity, they successfully illustrated the paradoxes of American society.
+A remarkable photographic exhibition, waiting to be discovered at the Galerie Rouge.

 American Street Photography